Marcus Trescothick: Illness and depression throughout 2006

 During England's tour of India in February 2006, Trescothick abruptly returned home citing personal reasons.
 He later blamed a virus.

 Trescothick returned to Test cricket in May, scoring 106 against Sri Lanka to become the first Test centurion of the 2006 English season.
-The century proved to be the high point of Trescothick's Test summer, however, as he reached a half-century just once in the subsequent six Tests against Sri Lanka and Pakistan.
+The century proved to be the high point of Trescothick's Test summer, however he reached a half-century just once in the subsequent six Tests against Sri Lanka and Pakistan.
 This run of form was lifted later in the year by two ODI centuries, one apiece against Ireland and Sri Lanka.
 In September, he withdrew from the remaining ODIs against Pakistan and asked not to be considered for the forthcoming ICC Champions Trophy squad because of a stress-related illness.
 It was later believed likely that Trescothick had been suffering from clinical depression, which was also the cause of much of his trouble throughout 2006.

 Returning once again to the international arena, Trescothick was included in the squad for the 2006–07 Ashes in Australia, and played in the first two tour matches against the Prime Minister's XI and New South Wales.
 On 14 November, following the match against New South Wales, England announced Trescothick was flying home due to a "recurrence of a stress-related illness".
 Geoffrey Boycott later stated that depression amongst cricketers is rarely documented, but with the current congested ICC schedule, player "burnout" and similar illnesses were becoming more commonplace.

 Trescothick's uncertainty over his place in the England squad drew varied criticism.
 However, he also received support from respected players, including Somerset captain Justin Langer, Alec Stewart, Mike Gatting, and Bob Woolmer.

 Recovery then international retirement in 2007–2008

-Trescothick ended some speculation about his international career by announcing that he would like to be considered for a place in the national side in the future.
+Trescothick ended some speculation about his international career by announcing that he would like to be considered for a place in the national team in the future.
 England's management staff continued to support him, and named him in the initial 25-man squad for the 2007 Test series against the West Indies.
 Having recovered from a double hernia operation, and proving himself fit for the start of the county season, Trescothick began his comeback to cricket by scoring 256 from 117 balls in a 50 over match against Devon in April 2007.